 On the following pages, you can learn more about:

 - Symptoms and Diagnosis of Mucinous Carcinoma of the Breast

 - Treatment of Mucinous Carcinoma of the Breast

-The medical experts for IDC Type: Mucinous Carcinoma of the Breast are:
+The medical expert for IDC Type: Mucinous Carcinoma of the Breast is:

 - Clifford Hudis, M.D., Chief, Breast Cancer Medicine Service, Memorial Sloan-Kettering Cancer Center, New York, NY